 3. Click Add Trigger.

 4. Name your trigger and add your trigger message.
+Your trigger cannot contain spaces.
 Be sure to include a link to your online menu.

 5. You’re done!
 Here’s how your trigger works:

 - First, people text your keyword to join your list.
 (In this example, LetsEat.)